 The large scale path loss, or area mean variation, is caused by signal attenuation due to the distance between transmitter and receiver and its variation follows the inverse of the n-th power of this distance, where n is commonly referred to as the path loss exponent.
-The value of n typically lies between 2 and 5, and 4 is a commonly accepted quantity associated to urban mobile communication environments.
+The value of n typically lies between 2 and 5, and 4 is a commonly accepted quantity associated

+A version of this paper will be published at the VII International Conference on Engineering and Technology Education (INTERTECH 2002). to urban mobile communication environments.
 A value of 2 refers to free space propagation and the variation of the received signal follows the well known Friis formula [1].
 A value greater than 2 indicates the influence of structures on the earth surface.
 Dense urban environments always have values of n in the order of 4 or even 5.
 Suburban ones have n raging from 2 to 4.